 No person shall throw or deposit litter on any open or vacant private property within the Borough, whether owned by such person or not.

-Enforcement of the within chapter shall be made by any officer or employee of the Borough of Washington or upon complaint of any citizen or any authorized county or state health department or agency.
+Enforcement of the within chapter shall be made by regular and special officers of the police agency servicing the Borough of Washington, the Zoning Officer of the Borough of Washington, or any other officer authorized by the Board of Health to enforce this code and chapter; or upon complaint of any citizen or any authorized county or state health department or agency.

 Any person who shall violate this chapter shall, upon conviction thereof, pay a fine not exceeding $500 or be imprisoned in the county jail for a term not exceeding 90 days, or both, for each offense, in the discretion of the court.
 Each day said offense continues shall constitute a separate offense.

 Any person authorized to enforce the provisions of this chapter is authorized to notify the owner of any property within the Borough or the agent of such owner to properly dispose of litter located on such owner's property in violation of this chapter.
 Such notice shall be sent by certified mail, return receipt requested, and/or posted on the property.